-Anthony Kniffen's first professional orchestral experience, at age 18, was playing Principal Tuba in the Chicago Symphony Orchestra under the baton of Sir Georg Solti as part of their tuba audition process in 1988.
-A year later he joined the Honolulu Symphony Orchestra and was subsequently appointed Principal Tuba of the Indianapolis Symphony Orchestra in September 1997.
-His teachers have included Daniel Perantoni and Harvey Phillips, both at Indiana University, Gene Pokorny and Arnold Jacobs of the Chicago Symphony, and Robert Tucci, of the Bavarian State Opera Orchestra and Floyd Cooley, of the San Francisco Symphony.
+A year after switching to the tuba, Anthony Kniffen became only the fifth tuba player in sixty years to win the Interlochen National Music Camp concerto competition.
+His first professional orchestral experience a year later, at age 18, was playing Principal Tuba on a concert in the Chicago Symphony Orchestra under Sir Georg Solti as part of their tuba audition.
+Another year later he joined the Honolulu Symphony Orchestra and was subsequently appointed Principal Tuba of the Indianapolis Symphony Orchestra in September 1997.
+He later slowly finished his studies at Indiana University with a Bachelor's of Music Performance and was awarded a Performer's Certificate, having studied with Daniel Perantoni and Harvey Phillips.
+He also studied with Gene Pokorny and Arnold Jacobs of the Chicago Symphony, and Robert Tucci, of the Bavarian State Opera Orchestra and Floyd Cooley, of the San Francisco Symphony, and Bernard Schneider, St. Louis Symphony Orchestra.

 Playing along with such diverse groups as folk artists the Makaha Sons of Ni’ihau in Hawaii to the Buselli-Wallarab Jazz Orchestra here in Indianapolis, Mr. Kniffen has also performed with the Saint Louis, Minnesota, Detroit and New Mexico symphony orchestras and recorded numerous discs with the Cincinnati Symphony Orchestra.
 He has toured the United States extensively with Summit Brass and in Japan with Sierra Brass.
 He has won four concerto competitions and appeared as soloist with the Honolulu and Indianapolis Symphony Orchestras.
 Other solo appearances include regional and international tuba conferences and colleges, including his alma mater, Indiana University.
 A highlight of Mr. Kniffen's career was performing the John Williams Tuba Concerto on an ISO Classical Series Concert under the baton of Mario Venzago in February of 2008.